 No. (2011) No. (2006) Action Summary of Implementation Progress Status Key Aspects for IWCM Review 4 2 Develop and Implement Leakage Reduction Plan Council received funding from the NSW Water Directorate to undertake leak detection studies and install flow meters.
 Actions to date have included reservoir drop tests, other leak detection and repairs and installation of flow metering.
 The KPI for non-revenue water (water that is produced but does not end up raising revenue because it is lost from the system before it makes it to the customer meters, including water lost through leakage, meter inaccuracies, maintenance activities such as flushing of mains, main breaks and theft) is 10% by 2013.
 The 2010/11 performance was 15.7% with a 5 year average of 13.7%.
 TSC plans to develop a detailed leakage reduction plan as part of the Demand Management Strategy implementation.
 In progress Development and implementation of the Leakage Reduction Plan.
-5 - Quality Management Plan TSC has prepared and implemented plans and strategies that address many of the elements that would be included in the QMP including: Council's Community Strategic Plan; Water Supply and Wastewater Activity Management Plans; Business Continuity Plan and risk management; Asset Management Plan; Maintenance management system; Operating manuals; Renewals planning; Level of service reviews; Corporate knowledge base; Policy development; and Corporate, NWI and State government performance reporting.
-The DWE Best-Practice of Water Supply and Sewerage Guidelines (Aug 2007) encourage but do not require local water utilities to prepare and implement a Quality Management Plan aimed at improving performance in terms of customer and stakeholder satisfaction through documentation of procedures and processes (refer Appendix A, Section A4.3).
-Incomplete Existing plans and strategies and opportunities for improved documentation and implementation.
+5 - Quality Management Plan Existing plans and strategies and opportunities for improved documentation and implementation.

 No. (2011) No. (2006) Action Summary of Implementation Progress Status Key Aspects for IWCM Review 6 - Environmental Management Plan Council has many management plans and strategies relating to environmental management of the catchments, including estuary management plans, a vegetation management strategy, a local action plan for greenhouse gas reduction, State of the Environment reporting and Standard Operating Procedures for works carried out by Council field staff.
 Any significant works will have Project Management Plans and large projects also have specific Environmental Management Plans (EMP).
 The DWE Best-Practice of Water Supply and Sewerage Guidelines (2007) encourage but do not require local water utilities to prepare and implement an EMP.
-An overarching Environmental Management Plan (between the staff) of the set of Incomplete Existing plans and strategies and opportunities for improved documentation and implementation.
+An overarching Environmental Management Plan may be developed in future, pending resource allocation, to establish the overall context of these other plans and strategies Incomplete Existing plans and strategies and opportunities for improved documentation and implementation.
 7 - Determine Preferred Option for the Augmentation of the Water Supply A Water Supply Augmentation Options study has been undertaken to determine the best way to augment the water supply to meet the Shire's needs until 2036 (refer Appendix A, Section A7.3).
 This included a coarse screen assessment, a fine screen assessment of short-listed options and community consultation.
 Raising Clarrie Hall Dam was found to be the preferred option.
 In 2010, two augmentation options have been either recommended by Council officers or identified by Council.
 Both are water storages, namely: Increasing the capacity of the existing Clarrie Hall Dam at Doon Doon Creek; or Building a new water storage on Byrrill Creek.
 While significant investigations have been undertaken, a preferred option has not yet been adopted by Council.
 In progress Demand forecasts; Relevance of study outcomes; and New or emerging issues.